mmiah00/Jungle-Escape/README.md

 1/9/2019
 Vivien: I worked on trying to fix the display issue.
 During class, I got the terminal to respond to the escape key, but it did not respond to any other.
 At home, I got the other keys to work.
 However, although addNewNum is implemented, the numbers are not moving.
 I'm not sure why.
+Maisha: I kept trying to get around the terminal code and how to make test the code on my laptop.
+I worked out issues with github.
+I have gotten used to merging and committing by now.

 1/10/2019
 Vivien: I made a lot of headway today.
 After taking Mr. K's suggestion, I rewrote my NumberPuzzle class and it was much easier to write.
 I still had a little difficulty writing a method that would allow me to adjust the spacing for different digit numbers, but I created a new method addSpaces that fixed that.
 Everything with NumberPuzzle seems to be working fine, so tomorrow I can incorporate the terminal display portion of the code and finish NumberPuzzle.
+Maisha: After finally testing it on the school computer, I saw that my code did print out my grid successfully.
+I have thus finished printing the grid and also wrote the key contorl commands.

 1/11/2019
 Vivien: I finished writing and testing the main in NumberPuzzle.
 When I was working on my code at home, I found that the terminal did not register keystrokes and therefore did not move 2048.
 However, when I used PuTTy to ssh into the school computers, NumberPuzzle worked properly.